globulion/eopdev/doc/git/doc_density_fitting.md

 the typical density fitting or resolution of identity, both of which are nowadays widely used to compute electron-repulsion integrals (ERI’s) more efficiently.

-An arbitrary one-electron potential of molecule *A* acting on any state vector (not necessarily directly associated with molecule *A*) can be expanded in the *auxiliary space* as
+An arbitrary one-electron potential of molecule *A* acting on any state vector associated with molecule *A* can be expanded in the *auxiliary space* centered on *A* as

 <a href="https://www.codecogs.com/eqnedit.php?latex=v\vert&space;i)&space;=&space;\sum_{\xi}&space;v\vert&space;\xi)&space;(&space;\xi&space;\vert&space;i)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?v\vert&space;i)&space;=&space;\sum_{\xi}&space;v\vert&space;\xi)&space;(&space;\xi&space;\vert&space;i)" title="v\vert i) = \sum_{\xi} v\vert \xi) ( \xi \vert i)" /></a>